kevincaradant/VPN_LINUX_ODROID_RPI/README.md

 ##CREATE / GET CLIENT##
 ###Create a client###
-Use the option "2" in the main menu and just enter a name of client.
+Use the option 2 in the main menu and just enter a name of client.

 ###On the client computer###
 You have to get three files ( use FTP with filezilla by example)
 - NAME_CLIENT.crt
 - NAME_CLIENT.key
 - ca.crt
+- NAME_CLIENT.OVPN
-from /etc/openvpn/easy-rsa/keys.
+from /etc/openvpn/client/NAME_CLIENT.
 That's all.

 Sorry if the description is light , it's my first personal repository

-## PS : ASAP , i will change the script for EASY-RSA 3 ##